Prembha3211/namastereact/README.md

 - 🔖 ComponentDidMount(){} :- It is use for make an API CALL in Class Based Component.
 - 🔖 In Functional Component we use useEffect hook to make an API CALL.
 In react Quickly render it and then make API Call and fill the D ata.
 - 🏷️ Project.wojtekmaj.pl this is the React life cycle diagram website.

+🟢 "Episode 9" :-

+- creat a Custom Hook useRestaurantMenu() inside useRestaurantMenu.js component.
+- To optimizing our app we create a new useRestaurantMenu.js Component inside utils folder and fetch the Restaurant menu list API call it RestaurantMenu.jscomponent.
+- To make our code fast we can convert all component into small bundle.
+- What is this are :-
+  - Chunkin
+  - Code Splitting
+  - Dynamic Bundling
+- Implement a Online & Offline status.
+- Implement a Lazy Loading.
+- What is Lazy Loading ?
+1:32:00